Otsu-e: Reception

 From the start, the style was produced by and aimed at commoners.
-It was dismissed by the sophisticated with cheerful insults, as in Yosa Buson's haiku "Skywards a swallow / darts and targets with droppings / the Ōtsue-e below".
+It was dismissed by the sophisticated with cheerful insults, as in Yosa Buson's haiku "Skywards a swallow / darts and targets with droppings / the Ōtsu-e below".
 Only Matsuo Bashō, with his respectful appreciation of community culture, treated it more sympathetically: "How did it begin, / the brush in Ōtsu paintings, / with what Buddha's name?"

 Some have claimed Ōtsu-e as an ancestor of the ukiyo-e woodblock prints that replaced them nationally, but such printing techniques were not employed there until the 19th century, well after the ukiyo-e style had become popular.
 However, several artists in the Utagawa school incorporated Ōtsu-e elements into their prints.
 This is evident, for example, in Utagawa Kuniyoshi's composite triptych titled Ōtsu-e Paintings Coming Alive; or in the popular figures incorporated into Utagawa Hiroshige's The Bon-odori dance.

 One image from this source was particularly popular for its ambivalent meaning.
 It pictured a blind musician who fends off a dog that is worrying at his trailing clothes.
 Its original humorously moral purpose was "intended as a warning against being caught unawares, the loose sash representing a 'loose' or unfocused mind.
 However, around the mid 19th century, the image may have been read as a satire on the declining power of the Tokugawa shogunate, with the blind man representing the government being caught unawares by aggressive foreign powers, symbolized by the dog."
 Utagawa Toyokuni I made the theme his own in a print of two blind men striking at dogs that bark at their heels.
 Kuniyoshi went further in the series he created under the name Hodomoyoshi, each of which incorporated an Ōtsu-e image in one corner, accompanying his own more dynamic imitation of the scene depicted there.
 The theme of the blind man attacked by a dog is reinterpreted as the warrior Shimizu Kwanja Yoshitaka raising his sword at a giant rat that is gnawing the end of the scroll he carries.
 In this way Kuniyoshi makes an appeal to the popular tradition of mass production at a time that his own more elegant version was replacing it.

 Basil Hall Chamberlain, a British Japanologist mentions of the Ōtsu-e in his work, Things Japanese which first appeared in 1890.